-Operating under a normal and above water year, average daily surface water temperatures for BY17 never exceeded the Camanche hypolimnion threshold of 16.4°C during periods when Chinook salmon redds were constructed or throughout the incubation period.
-Average and maximum daily subsurface, and maximum surface water temperatures did exceed the Camanche hypolimnion threshold of 16.4°C when the first 532 (42%) redds were constructed.
+Operating under a normal and above water year, average daily surface and maximum water temperatures for BY18 never exceeded the Camanche hypolimnion threshold of 16.4°C during periods when Chinook salmon redds were constructed or throughout the incubation period.
+Nor did average or maximum daily subsurface water temperatures exceed the Camanche hypolimnion threshold of 16.4°C when redds were constructed.
 Although the threshold falls outside of the range necessary for maximum embryo survival (5 to 13°C) (McCullough 1999), a 50% survival rate (from fertilization to hatching) has been recorded for Chinook salmon embryos incubated at 16°C (Moyle 2002; McCullough 1999; Geist et al. 2006).
-Only 48 (4%) redds were constructed when average surface water temperatures fell below 13°C.
+Only fifteen (<1%) redds were constructed when average surface water temperatures fell below 13°C, but the average temperatures were 13.4°C, which is very good for the LMR during the Chinook salmon spawning period.

-Over the previous five spawning and incubation seasons (2012-2016), average daily hyporheic water temperatures typically fell within the range of surface water temperatures recorded at the McIntire Rd. and Victor Rd. gauges, regardless of burial depth.
-Throughout most of October and November, 2017, ambient air temperatures were unseasonably warm, not allowing the cooling of surface water as it moved downstream through the spawning reaches.
-Maximum and average daily hyporheic water temperatures were marginally higher than surface water temperatures from October, 2017 to February, 2018, with a mean difference of 0.1°C. These data indicate that the range of average daily surface water temperatures provided by the McIntire and Victor Rd. gauges provide a general estimate of subsurface water temperatures for incubating Chinook salmon embryos.
-These data may be used to assess future management strategies for cold water releases from Pardee Reservoir and Camanche Dam during the early stages of the Chinook salmon embryo incubation period.
+Over the previous seven spawning and incubation seasons (2012-2018), average daily hyporheic water temperatures typically fell within the range of surface water temperatures recorded at the McIntire Rd. and Elliot Rd. gauges, regardless of burial depth.
+Throughout periods from October, 2018 to February, 2019, maximum and average daily hyporheic water temperatures were marginally higher than surface water temperatures with an average difference of <0.1°C. These data indicate that the range of average daily surface water temperatures provided by the McIntire and Elliot Rd. gauges provide a good general estimate of subsurface water temperatures for incubating Chinook salmon embryos.

-The 2017 LMR Chinook salmon escapement estimate of 19,963 was 306% above the historical (1940-2016) average of 4,909, 480% above the pre-JSA (1940-1997) average of 3,439, and 122% above the post-JSA (1998-2016) average of 9,010.
-Preliminary 2017 escapement data from GrandTab1 indicate that 101,222 fall-run Chinook salmon returned to the California Central Valley this season.
-This included 68,691 salmon that returned to the Sacramento River system and 32,531 salmon that returned to the San Joaquin River system.
-This season, the LMR accounted for 20% of the total return to the California Central Valley and 60% of the total return to the San Joaquin River system, which includes the Cosumnes River, the LMR, the Stanislaus River, the Tuolumne River, and the Merced River.
+The 2018 LMR Chinook salmon escapement estimate of 17,475 was 242% above the historical (1940-2017) average of 5,116, 408% above the pre-JSA (1940-1997) average of 3,439, and 83% above the post-JSA (1998-2017) average of 9,558.
+Preliminary 2018 escapement data from GrandTab1 indicate that 172,099 fall-run Chinook salmon returned to the California Central Valley this season.
+This included 148,515 salmon that returned to the Sacramento River system and 23,584 salmon that returned to the San Joaquin River system.
+This season, the LMR accounted for 10% of the total return to the California Central Valley and 74% of the total return to the San Joaquin River system, which includes the Cosumnes River, the LMR, the Stanislaus River, the Tuolumne River, and the Merced River.

-The 2017 Chinook salmon redd count was the sixth highest on record since 1990.
-In addition, it was 47% higher than the post-JSA average of 856.
-Roughly 46% of the returning population were adults and a large proportion (72%) of returning Chinook salmon were trapped at the MOKH this season; within the range of the previous 3 seasons; 2016 (78%), 2015 (64%) and 2014 (73%).
-The other 28% of the population (5,644 salmon) remained in the LMR.
-The in-river population peak spawning on the
+The 2018 Chinook salmon redd count was the highest on record since 1990.
+In addition, it was 168% higher than the post-JSA average of 876.
+Roughly 65% of the returning population were adults and 7,181 (41%) of returning Chinook salmon were trapped at the MOKH this season; below the range of the previous 4 seasons; 2017 (72%), 2016 (78%), 2015 (64%) and 2014 (73%).
+The other 59% of the population (10,294 salmon) remained in the LMR.
+The in-river population Peak spawning on the LMR occurred between the last week of November and the first week of December.
+Of the 10,294 Chinook salmon spawning in the Mokelumne River, 4,966 were classified as males (48%) and 5,310 were classified as females (52%).

-&lt;sup>1 California Department of Fish and Game - Fisheries Branch Anadromous Assessment, http://grandtab.calfish.org/GTFall4.aspx, accessed on 5/7/2018.
+&lt;sup>1 California Department of Fish and Game - Fisheries Branch Anadromous Assessment, http://grandtab.calfish.org/GTFall4.aspx, accessed on 7/31/2019.